 Jan Hurst – US South Regional Winner

-Jan has tutored more than 30 students and has been working with Tutor Doctor for over three years.
+Jan has been working with Tutor Doctor for over three years now, having tutored more than 30 students.
 As a high school AP English teacher, her specialty is test preparation.
-Jan understands that teaching is so more than just a job - she believes in Tutor Doctor’s values and the relationships she builds with the students she works with are something special.
-Jan even likes to stay in touch with students after they have gone to university.
+Jan understands that teaching is more than just a job – she believes in Tutor Doctor’s values and the relationships she builds with the clients she meets are something special.
+Jan likes to keep in contact with students even after they move off to college.
 It’s no surprise that her students are eternally grateful towards her, as she averages an incredible 6-8 point increase in English and reading on the ACT.

 “I love to see students of all levels succeed,” says Jan.
 “It isn’t just about the big exam for me.
 I want students to feel confident in their abilities again.
 Oftentimes, they are so defeated that the first objective is to get them to once again believe they can achieve academic success.”

-We believe that learning isn’t just about the now - learning is for life, and Jan understands this better than anyone.
-She knows that tests and exams are only stepping stones to a student’s future.
+As we always say here at Tutor Doctor, learning isn’t just about the now – we believe learning is for life.
+Jan understands this better than anyone – tests and exams are only stepping stones to a student’s future.

 “College is expensive,” Jan explains.
-“I primarily work with students on the ACT and SAT tests.
-Helping them raise their score is only the tip of the iceberg.
-By raising their score, they can qualify for scholarships that may very well be the only way they can go to a certain university or even at all.
-The long term impact this has on a student is what pushes me to keep going.”
+“I primarily work with kids on the ACT and SAT.
+Helping them raise their score is only the tip of it.
+By raising their score, they qualify for scholarships that may very well be the only way they can go to a certain school or even at all.
+The long term impact is what pushes me to keep going.”

-Working with Tutor Doctor allows Jan to work with a range of students, each unique with diverse learning styles.
-More importantly though, Jan understands how learning must be a two way street.
-As a single mum, Jan believes being a tutor has boosted her own confidence due to the positive impact it has on the community.
+Working with Tutor Doctor allows Jan to work with a wide range of students, each unique learners with diverse learning styles.
+But more importantly, Jan understands how learning must be a two way street.
+As a single mom, Jan believes tutoring has boosted her own confidence due to her positive impact on the community.

 Clarissa Romez – US West Regional Winner

-Clarissa has a genuine passion for teaching and the connections formed between her and her students are truly remarkable.
+Clarissa has a true passion for teaching and the bonds formed between her and her students are truly remarkable.
 When her students have moved away, her local office always hears the same request: “Can Clarissa keep tutoring, even if it’s online?”

 Patient, loving, encouraging, focused, and reliable.
 These are the words Clarissa chooses to describe herself, and they align perfectly with Tutor Doctor’s core values.

-Clarissa exemplifies this on a daily basis checking in with school offices, parents, and teachers to ensure everyone is aligned.
-Clarissa believes organisation is a key to success.
-Time and time again, she has managed to succeed with even the most challenging students and the transformations are nothing short of magnificent.
+Clarissa exemplifies this on a daily basis checking in with school offices, parents, and teachers to ensure everyone is on the same page.
+Organization as Clarissa believes, is a key to success.
+Time and time again, Clarissa has managed to succeed with even the most difficult of students and the transformations we’ve witnessed are nothing short of magnificent.

 “Toward the end of the school year, I was matched with a student who had failing grades in an Honors Chemistry class.
-I discovered that he would need to achieve at least 80% in every single assignment, lab, quiz, and test, as well as his final exam,” says Clarissa.
+I discovered that he would need to achieve at least 80% in every single assignment, lab, quiz, and test, as well as the final exam,” says Clarissa.
 “I devised a plan.
-We started to study together for every quiz and test doing 4 hours of tuition per week.
-The results started to show; he started to answer questions correctly and then the day came when he scored his first 100% on a quiz!
-He passed his class, and I was very impressed with the transformation he went through.”
+We started to study together for every quiz and test doing four hours of tutoring per week.
+The results started to show; he started to answer questions correctly and then the day came when he scored his first 100% on a quiz.
+He ended up passing his class, and I was incredibly impressed by the transformation he went through.”

-Clarissa has a Master’s Degree in Animal Biology from the University of Brasilia, as well as a Bachelor’s Degree and teaching license in Biological Sciences.
-With her breadth of knowledge in the sciences, AP biology, molecular biology, anatomy, genetics, microbiology, chemistry, and statistics – just to name a few - it’s no surprise that many students rely on her expertise in specialised areas.
+Clarissa holds a Master’s Degree in Animal Biology from the University of Brasilia, as well as a Bachelor’s Degree and teaching license in Biological Sciences.
+While attending university, Clarissa received a 4.0 GPA.
+It’s no surprise that many students rely on her expertise in specialized areas – AP biology, molecular biology, anatomy, genetics, microbiology, chemistry, and statistics – just to name a few.

-When she’s not tutoring, Clarissa spends much of her spare time giving back to the community.
-She volunteers at the Turtle Bay Museum and remains hands-on with her passion for animal biology.
-She also helps with tutor recruitment efforts with her local Tutor Doctor office.
+When she’s not helping students, Clarissa spends her free time giving back to the community.
+As a volunteer at the Turtle Bay Museum, Clarissa remains hands-on with her passion for animal biology.
+She also aids local tutor recruitment efforts and was recently interviewed for North State Parent magazine.

 In Clarissa’s words, “Tutoring changed my life because it grants me the privilege of seeing transformation daily through the lives of my students, and my hope is that this will make a change in the world.”